joe-singh/joe-singh.github.io/index.md

 <!--<img style="position:absolute; LEFT:78% " width="205" height="308" src="./goodpic.jpg"> -->
 <img align="right" src="./dp2.jpg" style="max-width:30%; border-radius:5%; padding-left: 20px;">
-I am a fourth year Physics PhD student at Stanford University advised by Kent Irwin, interested in applying the methods of quantum metrology to enhance searches for axion dark matter.
+I am a fourth year Physics PhD student at Stanford University advised by Kent Irwin.
+My main interest is applying the methods of quantum metrology to enhance searches for axion dark matter.
-My main focus is on building high Q MHz scale electromagnetic resonators, understanding quantum noise in these frequency ranges, and developing new sensors/protocols to evade the standard quantum limit on measurement.
+I spend most of my time building high Q MHz scale electromagnetic resonators, understanding quantum noise in these frequency ranges, and developing new sensors/protocols to evade the standard quantum limit on measurement.
 My research is generously supported by the [Quad Fellowship](https://www.quadfellowship.org/).
 <!--I graduated from UC Berkeley in 2019.
 My research there included data analysis for the SNO
 experiment, detector analysis for its successor SNO+, and detector R&D for the SuperCDMS experiment.
 My senior thesis focused on precision detection of vacuum ultraviolet (VUV) photons for